tensorflow/community/sigs/jvm/rfcs/20190510-tensor-buffers.md

 the shape and the size of the tensors to allocate.
 This results in poor performances, as discussed in [this issue](https://github.com/tensorflow/tensorflow/issues/8244).

-Reading tensor data uses a [similar approach](https://github.com/tensorflow/tensorflow/blob/c23fd17c3781b21bd3309faa13fad58472c78e93/tensorflow/java/src/main/java/org/tensorflow/Tensor.java#L449) and faces also performances issues.
+Reading tensor data uses a [similar approach](https://github.com/tensorflow/tensorflow/blob/c23fd17c3781b21bd3309faa13fad58472c78e93/tensorflow/java/src/main/java/org/tensorflow/Tensor.java#L449) and faces also performance issues.
 In addition, it requires in some cases that the user allocates a new buffer on the heap into which the tensor data is copied (see [`writeTo()`](https://github.com/tensorflow/tensorflow/blob/c23fd17c3781b21bd3309faa13fad58472c78e93/tensorflow/java/src/main/java/org/tensorflow/Tensor.java#L483) methods, for example), which is not convenient when dealing with large tensors.